gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Update subdomain for a user source.
+Update subdomain for an identity source.
 [name] is required.
-This is the name or id of a user source.
+This is the name or id of an identity source.
 ```